aprotyas/ros-travis-integration/README.md

 This allows you to use the cutting-edge version of a package directly from source.

-For public builds (i.e. when using travis-ci.org), `wstool` dependencies should use a *public* access link (for instance, the https github address instead of ssh).
+For public builds, `wstool` dependencies should use a *public* access link (for instance, the https github address instead of ssh).
 Otherwise you will get a "Permission denied (publickey)" error.